TrendingTechnology/omegle-bot/README.md

 # omgele-bot
 # wip
-- fixing bug
+- probably adding some more shit idk
-- works unefficiently atm
+- bug fix
 # features
 - fast
 - runs in background